 Right to Appeal

-If a candidate feels that the actions of the AOBD with regard to any part of the examination constitute unequal application of the regulations and requirements or standards, unwarranted discrimination, prejudice, unfairness or improper conduct of the examination, he or she has the right to appeal to this Board by contacting firstname.lastname@example.org.
+If a candidate feels that the actions of the AOBD with regard to any part of the examination constitute unequal application of the regulations and requirements or standards, discrimination, prejudice, unfairness or improper conduct of the examination, he or she has the right to appeal to this Board by contacting firstname.lastname@example.org.
+The AOBD will not consider appeals based on examination content, sufficiency or accuracy of answers given to examination questions, scoring of the examination, scoring of answers to individual questions, and/or the determination of the minimum passing score.

 Compliance With Federal Regulations